 A growing number of registered name holders do not use Latin script, meaning that they would not be able to transform their contact information themselves.
 Therefore, transformation would have to take place at a later stage, through the registrar or the registry.
-Considering the number of domain names in all gTLDs this would lead to considerable costs and be detrimental to accuracy and consistency – key factors for collecting registered name holders’ contact information data in the first place.
+Considering the number of domain names in all gTLDs this would lead to considerable costs not justified by benefits to others and be detrimental to accuracy and consistency – key factors for collecting registered name holders’ contact information data in the first place.

 The usability of transformed data is questionable because registered name holders unfamiliar with Latin script would not be able to communicate in Latin script, even if their contact information was transformed and thus accessible to those using Latin script.

-It would be more efficient to allow registration information data to be entered by the registered domain holders in their local script and the relevant data fields to be transformed into Latin script by either the registrar or the registry.
+It would be more convenient to allow registration information data to be entered by the registered domain holders in their local script and the relevant data fields to be transformed into Latin script by either the registrar or the registry.
 This would provide greater accuracy than transformation and it would provide those wishing to contact name holders to identify their email and/or postal address.
 A similar method is already in place for some of the country code top level domains (ccTLDs):

-Accurate transformation is very expensive.
+Accurate transformation is very expensive and these recommendations could effectively shift the costs from those requiring the work to registrars, registrants or other parties.
+Costs would make things disproportionately difficult for small players.
 Existing automated systems for transformation are inadequate.
 They do not provide results of sufficient quality for purposes requiring accuracy and cover fewer than 100 languages.
 Developing systems for languages not covered by transformation tools is slow and expensive, especially in the case of translation tools.
 For purposes for which accuracy is important, transformation work often needs to be done manually.
 For example the translated ‘Bangkok’ is more useful internationally than the transliterated ‘krung thep’.
 However, the transliterated ‘beijing’ is much more useful than the translated ‘Northern Capital’.
-Automated systems would not be able to know when to translate and when to transliterate
+Automated systems would not be able to know when to translate and when to transliterate.

 Another consequence of the financial burden of transforming contact information data would be that the expansion of the Internet and provision of its benefits became more difficult, especially in less privileged regions that are already lagging behind in terms of internet access and often don’t use Latin-based scripts.

 It would be near impossible to achieve accuracy in transforming a very large number of scripts and languages – mostly of proper nouns – into a common script and language.

+Mandatory transformation would require validation of both the original and transformed contact information every time they change, a potentially costly duplication of effort.
+Responsibility for accuracy would rest on registrants who may not be qualified to check it.

 Current state of discussion